shreyansh26/optimizing-qwen3-asr-inference/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 an admitted length and canonical metadata can use both graphs regardless of its content.

-Prefix admission explicitly requires one audio and checks `feature_lens`, `aftercnn_lens`, raw chunking, pack offsets, and `cu_seqlens`; a multi-audio prefix therefore stays eager even when its total rows equal an admitted `M`.
+Frontend admission explicitly requires one audio and checks `feature_lens`, `aftercnn_lens`, raw chunking, pack offsets, and `cu_seqlens`; a multi-audio frontend therefore stays eager even when its total rows equal an admitted `M`.
-The suffix sees only the boundary tensor and attention metadata.
+The transformer sees only the boundary tensor and attention metadata.
 It may qualify if those values exactly equal `[M,1024]` plus canonical `(0,104,208,312,M)`, but equal total rows with a different partition remain a miss.
 In either case, a miss retains eager correctness.